zllovesuki/b/README.md

 1. ~~S3/S3-compatible storage to back file hosting~~ (done!)
 2. ~~*SQL and its garden varieties for link/text/file metadata~~ (added SQLite for `app.Backend`, not `app.FastBackend` though)
+3. ~~Environmental variables based configurations~~ (done via `config.yaml`)
+4. Access control
-3. Anything you feel like you want to add.
+5. Anything you feel like you want to add.
 The interface exists in `app/backend.go`
-4. Environmental variables based configurations

 # How to develop locally